Bombed out building with 2 people standing on second floor

 Israeli violations of Palestinian human rights did not start in October 2023.
 They are daily, numerous, and impossible to put on one list.
 Groups tracking them include the U.N.
 Office for the Coordination of Humanitarian Affairs, B'Tselem, and Looking the Occupation in the Eye.
 Palestinian militant groups also violate international law, but they are not actively supported by the United States government.
 The list below represents a selection of high-profile incidents and sources that are specifically relevant to various provisions of U.S. law and policy that relate to arms transfers, international law, and civilian protection.
 This list is limited to events that have occurred between October 2023 and April 2024.

 This resource was developed as a collaboration between members of the Arms Sales Accountability Project.
 Contributors include American Friends Service Committee, Center for Civilians in Conflict, Institute for Middle East Understanding, and Middle East Democracy Center.
+Similar resources, more limited in scope and focusing solely on NSM-20, were published by Amnesty International, Human Rights Watch and Oxfam, and the Independent Task Force on the Application of National Security Memorandum-20 to Israel.

 See here for more information about the companies involved in these and other incidents.